apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 ChatGPT also helps you better understand LLMs’ many weaknesses: their limited math capabilities, their tendency to forget, their struggles to follow many instructions at once, and their proclivity to make shit up.

-What ChatGPT is *not* very useful for is understanding how you can compose LLMs with other tools into a polished user-facing product that you can build a business on.
-ChatGPT-based prototypes tend to be initially exciting, and then disappointing when you hit against the limits of that environment.
-(Or, perhaps, when it dawns on you that your concept is so simple that your potential customers should just use ChatGPT directly.)
+What ChatGPT is *not* very useful for is understanding how you can compose LLMs with other tools into a polished user-facing product.
+You know, something you can build a business on.
+ChatGPT-based prototypes tend to be initially exciting, and then disappoint when you hit the limits of that environment.
+(Or, alternatively, when it dawns on you that your concept is so simple that your potential customers should just use ChatGPT directly.)

-This can mislead people into thinking that going beyond ChatGPT's capabilities will require some kind of scientific breakthrough.
+This can mislead people into thinking that exceeding ChatGPT's capabilities will require some kind of scientific breakthrough.

 <img src="/images/2023/chatgpt-map.png">
 <div class="centered"><p>ChatGPT is a powerful but tiny sandbox.</p></div>